threefoldtecharchive/jumpscaleX_threebot/docs/chat/oauth.md

 ![Oauth flow](oauth.png)

-The following end points were added for this flow:
+The following endpoints were added for this flow:

 - `/chat/login`: Renders login page from which it is possible to select the provider.
 Will redirect here if user is not logged in.
 Will send the provider and the uuid as well as the callback endpoint.